 4. Online Escape Rooms

-Escape rooms are timed games that get teams working together to solve puzzles.
+Escape rooms are timed games that get groups working together to solve puzzles.
 Traditionally, players enter a locked room and must complete all puzzles in an hour or two to unlock the door.
 However, groups can also play escape rooms online.